-- Speak softly to your baby before you touch him/her. - Place your hands around your baby's head, bottom and/or feet. - Hold your baby's hand. - Avoid light touch and stroking as very small babies don't like this. - It may be too early for Kangaroo care (skin-to-skin holding) but please discuss this with the staff caring for your baby. - Bonding squares that have mother's smell can be placed near your baby helping mum and baby bond. - Avoid exposing your baby to strong odours, such as perfumes or aftershaves.
+- Speak softly to your baby before you touch him/her. - Place your hands around your baby's head, bottom and/or feet. - Hold your baby's hand.
+Avoid stroking as very small babies don't like this. - Keep your baby wrapped and close to your body as you move them in or out of the incubator. - Kangaroo care (skin-to-skin holding) is recommended at this stage if the staff feel that your baby is ready for this, and you feel ready to start.

+- Bonding squares that have mother's smell can be placed near your baby helping mum and baby bond. - Avoid exposing your baby to strong odours, such as perfumes or aftershaves.